xyegithub/myBlog/source/_posts/Config-Vim.md

 The `{language}.so` files are in `~/.local/share/lunarvim/site/pack/packer/start/nvim-treesitter.git/parser`.

+### Notice

+treestter may not always perform a good highlight, e.g., for markdown or tex files.

 ## About `packer`

 1. the some plugins are installed in `opt` directory.
 Some are installed in